Skip to main content

 The Role of Social Support

-It’s no surprise that patients with a solid support network tend to have better mental health and are more likely to stick with their rehab programs.
-This emotional resilience is a powerful fuel for healing, keeping people motivated and focused.
-On the flip side, social isolation can breed depression and hopelessness, which can slam the brakes on progress and drag out the traumatic brain injury recovery time.
+It's no surprise that patients with a solid support network tend to have better mental health outcomes and are more likely to stick with their rehabilitation programs.
+This emotional resilience is a powerful fuel for healing, keeping people motivated and focused on recovery milestones.
+On the flip side, social isolation can breed depression and hopelessness, which can slam the brakes on progress and significantly extend traumatic brain injury recovery timelines.
+For injury victims navigating the legal system, this support becomes even more critical.
+Colorado law provides a three-year statute of limitations for personal injury claims under C.R.S. § 13-80-101, giving plaintiffs time to pursue compensation while focusing on healing.
+Non-economic damages—covering pain, suffering, and emotional distress—are capped at $1,500,000 as of 2025.
+A strong support system helps injured parties maintain the emotional stability necessary to see their case through, ensuring they can document their recovery journey and present compelling evidence of their damages to insurance adjusters and courts.

 Real Example: How We Built a System to Win TBI Cases